 This proactive approach is far more efficient than reactive measures taken after performance has already suffered.
 It contributes to the long-term reliability and accuracy of AI systems.
 An AI memory cleaner essentially helps the AI agent “forget” what’s no longer useful, allowing it to focus on what’s important.

 The mechanisms behind an AI memory cleaner vary depending on the specific agent architecture and memory system employed.
 However, several common principles and techniques are frequently used.
-Understanding these methods provides insight into how cleaning AI memory is achieved effectively.
+Understanding these methods provides insight into how cleaning AI memory is achieved effectively, with pruning AI memory being a central concept.

 Pruning is a core concept.
 It involves selectively removing data from the agent’s memory.
 This can be based on various criteria: